aws-samples/aws-stepfunctions-examples/sam/app-concurrency-control/README.md

 * Single SAM template is used to create all resources
 * Test runner: Lambda function that generates test messages to SQS (e.g., 1k - 10k)
-* SQS provides trigger for Concurrency controller Lambda function, with batch size of 1 and maximum concurrency set to 4 (to avoid ThrottlingException for the API call and racing condition)
+* SQS provides trigger for Concurrency controller Lambda function, with batch size of 1 and maximum concurrency set to 2
-* A random delay up to 1 sec (jitter) is introduced when listExecutions is called to avoid racing condition
+* A random delay up to 1 sec (jitter) is added when listExecutions is called to avoid racing condition
 * Concurrency Threshold set to 10 in SSM Param Store
 * listExecution() API call is eventual consistency and results are best effort (no SLA) → Concurrency can exceed threshold value on occasion
 * Concurrency can be tracked using CloudWatch Log Insight